( updated 8-1 -2010)

 Since I’m what they call a “poor perceiver” ( meaning I don’t always sense when my breathing is getting bad), it’s important that I use objective data when assessing my symptoms, ie..PFs, FEV1s, breath sounds, O2 sats, etc. Because I don’t have much lung reserve, and because I tend to decompensate rather quickly when a severe exacerbation is underway, it’s generally better for me to seek hospital treatment sooner, rather than later.
 I admit though, that I’m not very compliant with this rule.

 Finally, while a solid asthma action plan is a must for any asthmatic, choosing the right hospital and or/doctors to manage your asthma if you get sick, is especially important if you have severe chronic asthma.
-While severe persistent asthma isn’t that rare ( 5-10% of asthmatics), finding a doctor who truly understands the more severe form of this disease is exceedingly rare.
-Patients with severe asthma are often misdiagnosed and/or mismanaged when hospitalized.
-It’s essential that you develop a good relationship with an experienced Pulmonologist BEFORE you get sick, who will oversee your care should ever need hospitalization.
+While severe persistent asthma isn’t extremely rare ( about 5% of asthmatics), finding a doctor who truly understands the more severe form of this disease certainly is.
+It’s essential that you develop a good relationship with an experienced Pulmonologist BEFORE you get sick.